Rebase-BR/warb/docs/messages/template.md

 Check the `upload` section for each media related message, like [`image`](./image.md) or [`document`](./document.md), for more info on how to upload and the supported formats.

+For the `document` header, `filename` is important because its extension will determine the preview capability on the recipient's device.

+For the `location` header, at least `latitude` and `longitude` must be provided.

-`set_header` methods will simply instatiate the corresponding resource class with the given parameters, and then, set the it as header attribute.
+`set_header` methods will simply instatiate the corresponding resource class with the given parameters, and then, set it as the header attribute.

 When the template instance's `build_payload` method is called (which happens when the message is about to be dispatched), the header param will be created using the `header`'s `build_header` method.